 This post was updated from May 2020.

 Speech AI is used in a variety of applications, including call centers for empowering human agents, speech interface for virtual assistants, and live captioning in video conferencing.
-Speech AI includes automatic speech recognition (ASR) and text-to-Speech (TTS).
-The ASR pipeline takes raw audio and converts it to text, and the TTS pipeline takes text and converts it to audio.
+Speech AI includes automatic speech recognition (ASR) and text-to-speech (TTS).
+The ASR pipeline takes raw audio and converts it to text, and the TTS pipeline takes the text and converts it to audio.

 NVIDIA Riva is a GPU-accelerated SDK for developing speech AI applications.
-Riva is designed to help you access conversational AI functionalities easily and quickly.
+Riva is designed to help you access speech AI functionalities easily and quickly.
 With a few commands, you can access the high-performance services through API operations and try demos.

-Using Riva, you can easily fine-tune state-of-art-models on your data to achieve a deeper understanding of their specific contexts.
+Using Riva, you can easily fine-tune state-of-art models on your data to achieve a deeper understanding of their specific contexts.
 Optimize for inference to offer real-time services that run in 150 milliseconds (ms) compared to the 25 seconds required on CPU-only platforms.

 Overview of Riva skills

 Riva provides highly optimized automatic speech recognition and speech synthesis services for use cases like real-time transcription and virtual assistants.
 The automatic speech recognition skill is available in English, Spanish, German and Russian.
 It is trained and evaluated on a wide variety of real-world, domain-specific datasets.
 With telecommunications, podcasting, and healthcare vocabulary, it delivers world-class production accuracy.